Roman amphitheatre of Syracuse: Description

 The amphitheatre is largely excavated out of the living rock and in the north east it takes advantage of the slope of the same rocky outcrop which the Greek theatre is built into.
 Almost nothing of the superstructure, which was built from masonry, survives.

-The structure has monumental dimensions, measuring around 140 metres in length and 119 metres in width.
+The structure has monumental dimensions, measuring around 140 m in length and 119 m in width.

 There were two entrances and a complicated system of steps which led from the upper levels to the exterior.
 At the centre of the arena there was a rectangular pit, which was originally covered.
 An underground passage ran from this pit to the entrance at the southern end of the amphitheatre.
 This pit and passage were necessary for machinery used during the shows.
 The seating in the cavea is separated from the arena itself by a high platform, under which was a vaulted corridor through which gladiators entered the arena.
 Above this were the front seats, which were reserved for high ranking individuals.
 The inscriptions carved on the blocks of the railing were edited by Gentili and seem to have been intended to indicate the different seating areas.

 Higher up, there are another two covered walkways running around the entire arena under the seating, while a third walkway ran around the top of the monument and may have had a colonnaded portico running around the top of it.
 From these circular walkways, a series of radial passages allowed access to the various sectors of the cavea.

 Four limestone fragments of a monumental inscription still survive from the amphitheatre, which most likely stood above the main entrance at the south end of the arena, according to Gentili.
 Lugli dates it to the Augustan period, while Golvin gives it a Julio-Claudian date.

 The amphitheatre was first excavated in 1839 by Domenico Lo Faso Pietrasanta.